malikdevz/ProductManagerApp/README.md

-# 📦 Vue 3 Product Manager Dashboard
+# 📦 Product Manager App

 A modern, responsive Product Management Dashboard built with **Vue 3**, **Vite**, **Tailwind CSS**, and **Pinia**.
 This application interacts with the [DummyJSON API](https://dummyjson.com/) to simulate a real-world inventory management system.